 Each of those form fields handle a special field value, or in some cases, a list of field values.
 They all require a widget, which is used when rendering the editors form.

 Lets add a simple selector to choose between a red and a green color.
-Do this by adding a PartialFormField to a member list named glossary_fields.
+Do this by adding a GlossaryField to the plugin class.